113ll3/Ibmclouddocscli/reference/softlayer/index.md

    </dl>

 **Examples**:
-List all endurance volumes on current account that are located at dal09, and sorts them by capacity.
 ```
  bluemix sl block volume-list -d dal09 -t endurance --sortby capacity_gb
 ```
+This command lists all endurance volumes on current account that are located at dal09, and sorts them by capacity.

 ### bluemix sl block volume-order